 There were some whose stories I could understand, while others I very much related to, to the point of it being eerie.
 Without giving spoilers, I related most to a certain double-battle/internal conflict that mulled over the idea of personal identity, best summed up with the phrase “there is no real me.”

-What really impacted me, though, was not only seeing characters my age struggle with such heavy topics, but how each one found the determination to acknowledge the worst of themselves, and try to improve themselves for the better.
+What really impacted me, though, was not only seeing characters my age struggle with such heavy topics but how each one found the determination to acknowledge the worst of themselves and try to improve themselves for the better.
 Their drive to achieve self-acceptance was the most inspiring aspect of the game for me.

 The struggle of “facing yourself”

-Since Persona 4 spends the majority of its time looking at individual characters’ struggles to face themselves, it then follows that, later in the game, the broader question arises of whether facing yourself is necessary, or even beneficial to one’s quality of life.
+Since Persona 4 spends the majority of its time looking at individual characters’ struggles to face themselves, it then follows that later in the game, the broader question arises of whether facing yourself is necessary, or even beneficial to one’s quality of life.

-At the age of sixteen, I didn’t fully understand the concept, as least not on a personal level.
+At the age of sixteen, I didn’t fully understand the concept, at least not on a personal level.
 While I found hope and relatability in the main characters’ struggles, the game is fairly limited (at least until the very end) with how “facing yourself” applies, or doesn’t, when one reaches adulthood.

 After completing the game for the first time, a friend and I debated a certain late-game character’s assertion that (paraphrasing) “you get nothing from facing yourself.”
-My friend agreed with the sentiment, and while I at the time had no logical defense on the contrary, I was determined to believe the opposite.
+My friend agreed with the sentiment, and while I at the time had no logical defense, on the contrary, I was determined to believe the opposite.
 I wholeheartedly wanted to believe that there was value in confronting one’s darkest parts and overcoming them.
 The issue irked me, and being a perpetual contrarian, the debate stayed in my head for years to come.

 Years have passed since Persona 4 planted this seed of a question in my mind.
 I can say now, many years later, that I sincerely do believe in the value of facing oneself.
 I may have had too much Persona 4 on the brain, but I’ve since experienced both the feelings of discomfort and fear and then the eventual feeling of catharsis after facing your inner demons head-on and working to move past them in a constructive, healthy way.